tskit-dev/tskit/docs/stats.rst

     What section(s) of the genome are we interested in?

 :ref:`sec_stats_span_normalise`
-    Should the statistic calculated for each window be normalised by the length (i.e., the span) of that window?
+    Should the statistic calculated for each window be normalised by the span (i.e. the sequence length) of that window?

 The statistics functions are highly efficient and are based where possible on numpy arrays.
 Each of these statistics will return the results as a numpy